The Return

 "At the very least I'll be entertained and have a nice meal."

-are bad?"
+Inquisitors are bad?"
 Ukyou inquired.
-"The Assembly's got a lot to learn."
+"The Assembly's got a lot to

-is limited anyway.
+"Yes, human intelligence is limited anyway.
 We have your documents.
-You're just a bonus."
-Eve said
+You're just a

 The blonde picked up a